 Fields of Interest

-If you choose to focus on global health, you may work for organizations or agencies that concentrate on the following areas:
+Professionals in global health may work for organizations or agencies that concentrate on the following areas:

 Global Health Diplomacy: Advancing the nation’s health care agendas through strategic diplomacy, and conversely, improving diplomatic relations through collaboration.